ibsls/ibsls-paper/paper/README.md

-# Manuscript-specific scripts
+# Scripts and notes associated with figures in the ibSLS paper.

-This directory contains manuscript-specific scripts and notes associated with figures in the ibSLS paper.
+This directory contains scripts and notes associated with figures in the ibSLS paper.

 ## Mission-specific centrifuge parameters for artificial gravity loading